-3 credits An introduction to the field o agricultural economics as it relates to production, consumption, marketing, prices, supply and demand, records, and financ.
+An introduction to the field of agricultural economics as it relates to production, consumption, marketing, prices, supply and demand, records, and finance.

-AGRI 1106 Principles of Crop Science 4 credits General principles of field crop production. actors such as environmental concerns, economic constraints, weather, soils, soil fertility, varietal differences, cultural practices, and pests will be discussed.
+AGRI 1106 Principles of Crop Science 4 credits

+General principles of field crop production.
+Factors such as environmental concerns, economic constraints, weather, soils, soil fertility, varietal differences, cultural practices, and pests will be discussed.
 Course will also cover basic tillage practices, basic crop breeding and development, and harvest techniques of popular field crops.
 Specific crops include corn, soybeans, wheat, and other crops that have potential in the Midwest.